- Updated 19 November 2018

 The RV-6 is limited to 1375lbs max weight for aerobatics.
 With our aircraft this means 75 litres of fuel and one adult is all you can get in to stay within this weight limit.
 We are ‘safe’ to pull +6 to -3G but this does not mean that we will; and don’t for a second think that you can safely add a second body, less fuel and be safe to pull say 2.5G max – it doesn’t work like that.
 For fatigue we will probably limit acceleration to 3G in normal aerobatics.

 There are many YouTube videos of RV-6s being flown two up for aerobatics.
-That’s fine and your call.
+That’s fine and, ultimately, your call to make.
 If you built the aircraft and can satisfy yourself that it can cope with it, then go nuts.

 Intentional spinning is prohibited in the RV-6 and RV-7 but is one of the main factors the inspector looks at when performing the flight test.
-The standard RV-6 has a noticeably smaller rudder than the 7 or 8 and therefore spin recovery takes longer.
+The standard RV-6 has a smaller rudder and wingspan than the 7 or 8 and therefore spin recovery can be slightly different.

 First on the list was an accelerometer.
 We opted for a Falcon +10/-5G model from LAS Aerospace, which was delivered next day with zero fuss.
 Fitting was easy as the 2-1/4” face fitted perfectly in place of a disused clock on the instrument panel, right in front of the pilots face.
 The screws used in the clock were slightly too short for comfort so I opted to use 20mm M3 screws and nuts from ScrewFix to get a better fit.
 I may upgrade these to M4 size with nylon locking nuts in due course.